siriusb-nox/ONT-workshop-Oct-2023/C_read_corrtrim_CANU.md

 This command will output reads that have been trimmed.

+## C.2.
+ONT DATA ANALYSIS: WHOLE GENOME ASSEMBLY (WGA)

+Finally, assembling genomes with corrected ONT data can be more or less staright forward depending on the complexity of the genome (ploidy levels, proportion of repetitive elements).

-To assemble the plastid genome, try the following command:
+To assemble the plastid genome using `canu` and trimmed reads, try the following command:

 ```bash
 canu -assemble -p A_altilis_CP genomeSize=160k correctedErrorRate=0.14 -nanopore-corrected canu_trim.trimmedReads.fasta.gz -d ../canu_ass/